 “You can’t have one.
 But Glenda can.
 Why not.”
-Death swept her a suddenly, stately bow, and said, “Welcome to the Apocalypse, ma’am.”
+Death swept her a sudden, stately bow, and said, “Welcome to the Apocalypse, ma’am.”

 “Thank you,” Glenda said.
 “Should I make us a pack-up before we leave?”

-Want more oddness in your inbox?
-(Warning: may contain anxious dragons, smart-talking cats, zombie mice and other allergens.)
+And, of course, if you’d prefer your oddness in your inbox, you can sign up for the newsletter (warning: may contain anxious dragons, smart-talking cats, zombie mice and other allergen..)

 But it also comes with two free story collections, so there’s that 😉